Hopeless142314/lbee-restoration/README.md

 ## Building

 To build the patch on Linux, use the provided bash script.
-You'll need the [LuckSystem](http://github.com/wetor/LuckSystem/releases/latest/download/LuckSystem_linux_x86_64.zip) binary in the same folder as the script, or alternatively modify the script path as needed.
+You'll need the [LuckSystem](http://github.com/wetor/LuckSystem/releases/latest/download/LuckSystem_linux_x86_64.zip) binary in the same folder as the script, or alternatively specify its location with `-l`.

 To create the patch using the original uncensored assets, run: